Your Shanghai travel itinerary should include a visit to the Bund, a Shanghai Museum, and a Shopping excursion.

 Also, the Bund is well dotted with access stations to the Subway system, which will get you anywhere in the city.

-See the Shanghai Zoo if you want to but I felt sad after my visit (Now is July 2011 but I saw it 3 years ago).
-Is the money going to build more cages for animals or going towards keeping the species alive?
+See the Shanghai Zoo if you want to but I felt sad after my visit (Now is July 2020) but I saw it 3 years ago.

 There are many other things to do in Shanghai.
 Like any huge city, they have all the amenities.